 Only found in the Americas, the Odontophoridae (pronounced oh-don-toh-FOR-ih-dee), or the quail family, encompasses thirty-two species in nine genera.

-There are twenty-one species of quail in nine genera that occur in North America.
+There are twenty-one species of New World Quails in nine genera that occur in North America.
 The Northern Bobwhite of eastern brushy fields and the plumed quail species of the west are members of this family.

-The quail are known for their ability to remain hidden and immobile until almost underfoot whereupon they burst into the air with whirring wings; a trait that makes them popular among hunters.
+The new world quails are known for their ability to remain hidden and immobile until almost underfoot whereupon they burst into the air with whirring wings; a trait that makes them popular among hunters.
 They are also known for their frequent, distinctive calls such as the whistled, “bob-white” of the Northern Bobwhite and the “chi-ca-go” of the California Quail.

-Small, chicken-like birds, quail are rotund, short-tailed and short-winged with stout bills, and strong legs and feet.
+Small, chicken-like birds, new world quails are rotund, short-tailed and short-winged with stout bills, and strong legs and feet.
 All North American species have crests or in the case of the Mountain, Gambel’s and California Quails, elongated head plumes.

 North American quail species do not migrate; a fact that limits them to warmer, milder climates and periodically reduces populations of Northern Bobwhite at the northern edge of their range.

-All quail species in the United States have stable populations except for the Northern Bobwhite, a species that has demonstrated a steady decline related to changes in its habitat.
+All new world quail species in the United States have stable populations except for the Northern Bobwhite, a species that has demonstrated a steady decline related to changes in its habitat.

-Some quail species, such as the Northern Bobwhite, are known to sleep huddled together to conserve heat.
+Some new world quail species, such as the Northern Bobwhite, are known to sleep huddled together to conserve heat.
 They sleep in an outward-facing circle to facilitate escape from nocturnal predators.